fdemmer/faker-graphics/README.md

 - `width`: image size in pixels, default: 256
 - `height`: image size in pixels, default: 256
 - `hue`: influence the color randomizer, e.g. a hue name like "green", "blue", "pink" (see `fgr colormap` command below) or a number in a 360° spectrum, default: `None` results in random color
-- `luminosity`: "random", "bright", "dark", "light" - default: `Luminosity.light`
+- `luminosity`: "random", "bright", "dark", "light", default: `Luminosity.light`

 ### Usage with Factory-Boy/Django